-These organizations represent just a handful of the several out there that foster educational opportunities for students from underserved communities.
+These organizations represent just a handful of the several out there that foster educational opportunities for students from marginalized and/or underserved communities.
 However, in the time of coronavirus, we know the complications and concerns facing all who are involved with education are “unique” to say the least.

 Native Americans in Philanthropy wants to recognize every single organization and person who has worked towards providing the essential tools and resources needed for education and learning to still take place during the pandemic.

 Regardless if you’re headed into the back-to-school season as a student, parent, teacher, staff member, administrator, or as part of an educational organization, thank you for all the efforts that have taken you this far and that will get us all through these demanding times.